CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Implementation

 In the high-energy perturbative limit, these structure functions may be defined according to inner partons distributions in a simple leading-order quark-parton model:

-with $e_f$ the quark electric charge (in units of $e$), and $q$ ($\bar q$) the parton density function of the quark (anti-quark) flavour.
-An interface between CepGen and the LHAPDF \cite{Buckley:2014ana} library is therefore provided for its vast choice of modellings and its supporting tool for the numerical evaluation of these collinear densities. ~\\
+with $e_f$ the quark electric charge (in units of $e$), and $q$ ($\bar q$) the parton density function of the quark (anti-quark) flavor.
+An interface between CepGen and the LHAPDF \cite{Buckley:2014ana} library is therefore provided for its vast choice of modelings and its supporting tool for the numerical evaluation of these collinear densities. ~\\